Multi-purpose stadium: Criticisms

-Many multipurpose stadiums also had artificial turf playing surfaces, to ease the transition from baseball field to football field and vice versa.
-Most early installations of artificial turf such as the original AstroTurf was nothing more than carpet on top of concrete with little padding material that was easy to apply and remove.
-Such types of removable artificial turf caused frequent injuries to players, and eventually made free agents wary of signing with teams whose home field had artificial turf.
-During the first month of the football season, the playing field included the infield soil that is harder than the grass and is also a significant injury risk.
-Baseball purists disliked artificial turf, though the Cincinnati Reds took advantage of this on Riverfront Stadium's artificial turf; on offense by recruiting players who combined power and speed and encouraging line drive hitting that could produce doubles, triples and high-bouncing infield hits; while for defense the fast surface and virtually dirtless infield rewarded range and quickness by both outfielders and infielders, like shortstop Dave Concepción who used the turf to bounce many of his long throws to first.
+Field conditions were also an issue.
+Maintaining grass playing surfaces to any respectable standard against the wear and tear of both baseball and football had been a challenge since football teams had been playing in ballparks, but as colour television became prominent, unsightly dirt, mud and dead grass became far more noticeable to national audiences.
+In response, many multipurpose stadiums installed artificial turf playing surfaces both for ease of maintenance and to ease the transition from baseball field to football field and vice versa.
+Most early installations of artificial turf such as the original AstroTurf was nothing more than carpet on top of concrete with little padding, material that was easy to apply and remove.
+Such types of removable artificial turf caused frequent injuries to players and eventually made free agents wary of signing with teams whose home fields had artificial turf.
+During the first month of the football season, the playing field included the baseball infield soil that is harder than the grass and is also a significant injury risk.
+Baseball purists disliked artificial turf, though the Cincinnati Reds took advantage of this on Riverfront Stadium's artificial turf: on offense by recruiting players who combined power and speed and encouraging line drive hitting that could produce doubles, triples, and high-bouncing infield hits; while for defense the fast surface and virtually dirtless infield rewarded range and quickness by both outfielders and infielders, like shortstop Dave Concepción, who used the turf to bounce many of his long throws to first.

 The concrete or painted concrete façades of many stadiums of that era (multipurpose or sport-specific) were criticized by architects as uninviting.
 Most such stadiums were built in the relatively plain brutalist and international styles popular at the time, which fell out of fashion in the 1980s.
-Furthermore the "concrete donut" design made the stadium feel too enclosed and cut off panoramic views of the stadium's aesthetic surroundings (waterfront, skyline, mountains).
+Furthermore, the "concrete donut" design made the stadium feel too enclosed, and cut off panoramic views of the stadium's aesthetic surroundings (waterfront, skyline, mountains).